Public Health Emergency Preparedness (PHEP) Program

 Public health threats are always present.
 Whether caused by natural, accidental, or intentional means, these threats can lead to the onset of public health incidents.
 Being prepared to prevent, respond to, and rapidly recover from public health threats is critical for protecting the health of Nevadans and our many visitors.

-The CDC has a systematic process for defining public health preparedness capabilities to assist Nevada with our strategic planning.
-These are captured in Public Health Preparedness Capabilities: National Standards for State and Local Planning, this document creates national standards for public health preparedness capability-based planning and assists State PHP and our local partners in identifying gaps in preparedness, determining the specific jurisdictional priorities, and developing plans for building and sustaining capabilities.
+Supporting the response framework are defined public health preparedness capabilities that assist Nevada in identifying strategic planning and response capabilities.
+These are captured in Public Health Emergency Preparedness and Response Capabilities.
+This reference document provides national guidance for public health preparedness capability-based planning and assists State PHP and our local partners in identifying gaps in preparedness, determining the specific jurisdictional priorities, and developing plans for building and sustaining capabilities.

 1. Community Preparedness